P.S.: Contains spoilers from Black Panther, Avengers: Infinity War and Thor: Ragnarok

 THE AMAZONS, DORA MILAJE, VALKYRIE, AND NIGHT WITCHES…

-These women accentuate one dominant theme- fighting spirit, discipline and courage are not gender specific.
+These women make one thing clear: fighting spirit, discipline and courage are not gender-specific.

 Man, J., (2017).
 Amazons.
 London, UK: Penguin Random House.